Marissa Johnson

-Marissa Johnson (born 1990/1991) is an activist who attained notoriety when she interrupted U.S. presidential candidate Bernie Sanders at an August 2015 rally in Seattle.
+Marissa Jenae Johnson (born 1990/1991) is an American activist who attained notoriety when she interrupted U.S. presidential candidate Bernie Sanders at an August 2015 rally in Seattle.
 Her activism has been associated with the Black Lives Matter movement.
 She is a founder of a Seattle-based justice group called Outside Agitators 206, which was disbanded when she became a cofounder of the Seattle chapter of Black Lives Matter around September 2015.

 Activism

 Johnson had been noted in media outlets in Seattle and beyond for her engagement and disruption of public meetings before the Sanders incident.
 She organized a November 2014 die-in at a Downtown Seattle shopping mall which shut down the mall on Black Friday 2014.
 At a January 2015 city council meeting to discuss the use of body cameras by city police, she caused suspension of the meeting and said "I don't need a home video of my oppression".